Azure/karpenter-provider-azure/designs/aks-node-bootstrap.md

 A small set of values that are (currently) required for bootstrap are auto-detected or computed:
 * Kubernetes version is auto-detected from the cluster (though we will likely add a way to override it)
 * CA bundle is obtained from TLS connection to kube-apiserver
-* ClusterID is computed from the cluster endpoint FQDN (currently also customizable)
+* ClusterID is computed from the cluster endpoint FQDN

 ### Computed values